All4Gis/EquirectangularViewer/README.md

 It's simple:
 - You start a local server in Python in  `http://127.0.0.1:1520/viewer.html `
 - A copy of the image associated to the selected registry is created in the folder where our viewer and server are.
-- With cefpython, we open the browser and return the current yaw to our canvas anytime the image is moved.
+- We open the browser and return the current yaw to our canvas anytime the image is moved.

 ## Donations